C Container Collection (CCC)

 The Flat Hash Map Interface.

-A flat hash map requires the user to provide a pointer to the map, a type, a key field, a hash function, and a key comparator function.
-The hash function should be well tailored to the key being stored in the table to prevent collisions.
+A flat hash map requires the user to provide a pointer to the map, a type, a key field, a hash function, and a key three way comparator function.
+The hasher should be well tailored to the key being stored in the table to prevent collisions.
 Good variety in the upper bits of the hashed value will also result in faster performance.
 Currently, the flat hash map does not offer any default hash functions or hash strengthening algorithms so strong hash functions should be obtained by the user for the data set.

 To shorten names in the interface, define the following preprocessor directive at the top of your file.
+The CCC_ prefix may then be omitted for only this container.

 #define FLAT_HASH_MAP_USING_NAMESPACE_CCC

-All types and functions can then be written without the ccc_ prefix.
+All types and functions can then be written without the CCC_ prefix.

 Initialization Interface